yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-api-product-and-plan.md

 1. From your Tyk Self-Managed installation, go to **Policies** and click **Add policy**.
 {{< img src="img/dashboard/portal-management/enterprise-portal/portal-add-policy.png" alt="Create a policy" >}}

-2. Select an API, it doesn’t matter which API you select since the purpose of this policy is simply just to control the allowance.
-However, selecting an API is a required field which means you need to select an API anyway.
+2. Select an API.
+Please note that this a required field.
+The purpose of the policy explained in this guide is to control allowance, so you can select any API here.
 3. Under **Global limits and Quota**, select **Enforce usage quota** and **Enforce rate limit**.
 Ensure **Disable rate-limiting** and **Unlimited requests** are **not** selected so you can set these limits.
 {{< img src="img/dashboard/portal-management/enterprise-portal/portal-enforce-quota.png" alt="Enforce quota and rate limit" >}}